elework/Spreadsheet/README.md

 * We also name our namespaces after the folder they are in (e.g. `Spreadsheet.Services.Formula.AST` is in `src/Services/Formula/AST`)
 * We don't put the GPL in every file, since the project is licensed under the MIT license

+### Translating This App

+We accept translations through Pull Requests.
+If you're not sure how to do, [the guideline I made](po/README.md) might be helpful.